 The gigantic, incredibly well preserved Kilitbahir Fortress lies on the opposite side of the Dardanelles to Çanakkale.
 The fortress was built by Sultan Mehmet in 1463 as part of a huge defensive project to defend the waters leading towards Istanbul.

 The Çanakkale fortress on the opposite side of the water was built at the same time.
-Opting to take a tour of Kilitbahir Fortress provides travellers with an insight as to how the site played such a crucial defensive role in Turkish history.
-For incredible panoramic views over the strait of the Dardanelles, ascend to the highest ramparts as the sun begins to set.
+Taking a tour of the Kilitbahir Fortress provides interesting insight on how the site played such a crucial defensive role in Turkish history.

-A winding passageway through the wooded scenery leads visitors up Yusa hill and towards Gizli Bahçe – “the secret garden” and the highest point in the city from which you can enjoy breathtaking panoramas out across the Black Sea.
+A winding passageway through the wooded scenery leads visitors up Yusa hill and towards Gizli Bahçe.
+This is “the secret garden” and the highest point in the city.
+From here you can enjoy breathtaking panoramas out across the Black Sea.